SMarbella/Diabetes-Prediction/README.md

 **PDF:** https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2245621/pdf/procascamc00017-0301.pdf

 ## Table Columns
 This diabetes dataframe comes from Datahub.io.
-It appears in many research papers regarding the frequency of diabetes among indigenous Native American people.
+It appears in many research papers regarding the frequency of type 2 diabetes among indigenous Native American people.
 The columns included in the table are:

 Pregnancies - Number of pregnancies.